 Garlic cloves fare best in temperatures between 60 and 65° F. Put your bulbs in a ventilated container to allow moisture in and stash it in a cool place.
 This is why you should never wrap your leftovers in tin foil.

 The vinegar and preservatives in store-bought hot sauce keep it from going bad in the pantry.
 In the fridge, the spicy peppers might lose some of their heat.
 Find out why you shouldn’t store your eggs in the fridge door.

 This sticky, sweet stuff should not go in the fridge.
 Honey is known to seize up and crystallize in cold temperatures.
 Room-temperature is the ideal temperature level for this sweetener.
-If honey could talk, here’s what it would tell you.

 Although keeping bread in the fridge keeps mold at bay, it also dries out the loaf.
 Instead, store extra bread in the freezer and bring to room temperature when you are ready to eat them.
 If you go through bread a lot, it’s best to keep it out on the counter.
 This is the one place you’re forgetting to check your bread for mold.

 For an optimal nutty flavor, it’s best to store nuts in an airtight container in the pantry or cupboard.”Nuts don’t need refrigeration.
 They don’t have enough moisture to support rapid bacterial growth, so they can be stored safely at room temperature for up to three months,” says Katie Heil, Certified Professional in Food Safety.
 “That being said, refrigeration can prolong the quality of the nuts.
 It’s up to people’s discretion whether they refrigerate them or not.”
 This is the reason why peanuts aren’t actually nuts.